1 March 2019 / 0 min read

-DDU and DDP are both incoterms used loosely with international shipping in the small package industry to describe the party responsible for paying the duties and taxes.
+DAP/DDU and DDP are incoterms used loosely with international shipping in the small package industry to describe the party responsible for paying the duties and taxes.

-Incoterms (International Commercial Terms) is a series of 11 internationally recognized, universal terms that define and clarify the obligations between buyers and sellers.
-This set of keywords is published by the ICC (International Chamber of Commerce).
+Incoterms (International Commercial Terms): A series of 11 internationally recognized, universal terms that define and clarify the obligations between buyers and sellers.
+This set of keywords is published by the International Chamber of Commerce (ICC).

 A critical element to selling cross-border is getting rid of surprises for your international customer.
 International shoppers are savvy; they want a complete understanding of the required fees and what it will take to get the package to their door.
 Many international shoppers will choose not to purchase if the fees and charges are not clearly communicated.
 This includes making it clear who is responsible for the duties and taxes.